New York State Idling Regulation (6 NYCRR 217-3)

 Pending Amendments

-- The first revision would revise when ZEV credits are granted to the manufacturer.
+- The first revision would change when ZEV credits are granted to the manufacturer.
 The current requirement of “when sold to the ultimate purchaser” is proposed to be revised to “delivered for sale.”
 The latter offers manufacturers additional documentation options and greater certainty in certifying a ZEV sale.

-- The second revision proposes additional time – up to three model years – for manufacturers to make up any ZEV sales deficit in any given model year.
+- The second revision proposes additional time – up to three vehicle model years – for manufacturers to make up any ZEV sales deficit in any given model year.
 A manufacturer cannot carry a deficit balance greater than 30 percent of the deficits generated from the most recent model year beyond the end of the first year of the makeup period.

 Funding Options